Teach AI your voice

 AI writing is average.
 Literally.
 It takes the average of everything it has read, so the default is bland and forgettable.
 Build a one-page voice profile to make any output sound more like you.

-Summary: AI writes in AI voice because you've never described yours, not because it's bad at copying you.
+Summary: AI writes in AI voice because you've never described what your voice is.
 Feeding it your old posts teaches it your topics; your voice lives in the sentences you delete, and deletions don't show up in samples.
 To fix it: pull a banned-words list from your own drafts, look for common sentence shapes, and ask the model to describe your voice back so you can refine it further.
 Taking the time to create a voice profile will save time and effort in correcting writing later.

 My voice profile